Will Rackley: Early life

 Rackley was born in Athens, Greece.
 He attended Riverdale High School in Riverdale, Georgia, where he was a teammate of Cordy Glenn.
 He played football at Riverdale, earned first-team all-area honors as an offensive lineman and second-team all-area honors as a defensive lineman.
 He was recruited by Lehigh University, Lafayette College, Colgate University, and Georgia Tech, but ultimately chose to attend Lehigh.
 While at Lehigh, he was a member of Delta Upsilon fraternity.

 College career

-Rackley started in every game for the Mountain Hawks in each of his four seasons, the only one to do so in the last 20 years at Lehigh.
+Rackley started in every game for the Mountain Hawks in each of his four seasons, the only one to do so in the last 20 years at Lehigh outside of Langston Jones (2025).
 Rackley started for coach Andy Coen in 2007, the first freshman to start at offensive line under Coen.
 Rackley earned first-team All-Patriot League honors from 2008 to 2010.
 He received his Bachelor of Arts in Design from Lehigh on May 23, 2011.